zilliztech/zdoc/versioned_docs/version-byoc/tutorials/faqs/faq-resource-planning.md

 __How many CUs do I need for a given collection?__

-A Performance-optimized CU can serve 5 million 128-dimensional vectors.
+A Performance-optimized CU can serve 8 million 128-dimensional vectors or 2 million 768-dimensional vectors.

-A Capacity-optimized CU can fit 25 million 128-dimensional vectors.
+A Capacity-optimized CU can serve 25 million 128-dimensional vectors or 5 million 768-dimensional vectors.

 A Cost-optimized CU can serve 25 million 128-dimensional vectors or 5 million 768-dimensional vectors.